SAP/spartacus-docs/_pages/install/integrations/cpq-configurable-products-integration.md

 Commerce business rules that are specific to product configuration (for example, hiding a certain value if another value is selected) are not supported for CPQ configurable products.

 Other Commerce business rules (such as those for promotions) still work and apply (such as, 2% off if the cart value exceeds $4,000 USD, for example).

+## Browser Refresh

+When you refresh the browser, the product configuration is reset to the default configuration.
+You therefore have to reconfigure your products after reloading the page.